 Bamford is a way of life that explores both the material and spiritual.
-The Bamford Haybarn is a holistic retreat in the Cotswolds that nurtures the mind, body and spirit, based around our heartfelt connection with nature.
+The Bamford Haybarn Spa is a holistic retreat at the heart of our Cotswolds farm that nurtures the mind, body and spirit, based around our heartfelt connection with nature.
 Treatments at the Bamford Haybarn have inspired a range of organic and botanic bath & body products as well as a collection of beautiful home fragrance.

 Carole’s vision celebrates tradition values, blending them with modern sensibility.
 In 2012 The Wild Rabbit pub opened in Kingham in the Cotswolds, serving locally sourced, seasonal food in a relaxed and welcoming setting.
 It has since been awarded 3 AA Rosettes and named Michelin’s 2015 Pub of the Year.

 Family & Philanthropy

 Born in 1946 in Nottingham, Carole married Anthony Bamford in 1974.
 Since then, JCB has become the world’s third largest construction equipment manufacturer.

 As a Director of the family business, Carole has spent many years developing a philanthropic strategy for JCB and the company has been a hardworking supporter of the NSPCC for over 35 years.

 In 2001, The Lady Bamford Charitable Trust was established in India; working with disadvantaged communities close to JCB’s three factories and helping them access a better quality of life.
 Similar charitable foundations are operating close to JCB’s factories in Sorocaba, Brazil and Savannah, USA.